What is new? Table 2 for classifying the hazardousness of substances for textile PPE has been updated and expanded.

 The Results of the Contamination Tests

-The results table refers to the chemical resistance of textile materials to different substances at room temperature.
-Depending on the loss of strength, the harmfulness of the substance is divided into three categories:
+The results in Table 2 relate to the chemical resistance of the textile materials to the various substances at room temperature.
+Depending on the loss of strength, the hazardousness of the substance is divided into three categories:

-• Red, not resistant: the textile loses its mechanical and physical properties after a short time.
-There is a strong damaging effect, which leads to the complete destruction of the textile at very low tensile loads.
+• Red, unstable: The textile loses its strength after a short time.
+A strong attack takes place, which leads to the complete destruction of the textile with very low tensile strength.

-We are endeavoring to expand this table to provide an overview of other substances and their chemical effects on textile PPE.
-However, caution is required when classifying the effects of substances:
+We are endeavouring to gradually expand the table in order to complete the list of items that can come into contact with PPE and their chemical effects on PPE.
+Be careful when categorising the effects of substances:

-• the physical effect of chemicals can also have a major impact on their durability, as in the case of contamination of a kernmantle design.
-A stiffening of the sheath can be caused if the chemical penetrates into the sheath braid without penetrating into the core.
-Under mechanical load this stiffening can lead to a displacement of the sheath or to premature breakage of the sheath when falling over an edge.
+• The physical impact of chemicals can also have a major impact on their durability, as in the case of contamination of a core-shell construction.
+The penetration of the chemical into the sheath braid, but not into the core braid, can stiffen the sheath.
+This stiffening can lead to a displacement of the sheath in relation to the core under mechanical load or to premature breakage of the sheath if it falls over an edge.

 Conclusion